goflash/flash/README.md

 ### Key differences and rationale

-- **Standard library compatibility:** goflash is 100% net/http, so you get HTTP/2+, context cancellation, and all Go ecosystem tools out of the box—no adapters, no surprises.
+- **Standard library compatibility:** GoFlash is 100% net/http, so you get HTTP/2+, context cancellation, and all Go ecosystem tools out of the box—no adapters, no surprises.
-- **Performance without trade-offs:** Like Fiber, goflash uses pooling and zero-allocation patterns, but never sacrifices reliability or compatibility.
+- **Performance without trade-offs:** Like Fiber, GoFlash uses pooling and zero-allocation patterns, but never sacrifices reliability or compatibility.
 You get near-Fiber speed with Gin-level safety.
-- **Minimal, ergonomic API:** Inspired by Fiber’s expressiveness and Gin’s clarity, goflash offers a small, explicit API—no magic, no global state, no hidden costs.
+- **Minimal, ergonomic API:** Inspired by Fiber’s expressiveness and Gin’s clarity, GoFlash offers a small, explicit API—no magic, no global state, no hidden costs.
 - **Batteries-included, but modular:** All common middleware (logging, recovery, CORS, tracing, sessions, gzip, rate limit, buffer) are built-in and opt-in.
 You only pay for what you use.
 - **Observability and production readiness:** OpenTelemetry tracing, structured logging, and context helpers are first-class, not afterthoughts.
 Graceful shutdown and error handling are built-in.
 - **Extensible and future-proof:** Designed for microservices, monoliths, and serverless.
 Clean project structure, easy to add your own middleware, and ready for new Go features (e.g., generics, slog).
 - **Professional developer experience:** Clear docs, real-world examples, and a focus on explicitness and safety.
 No hidden magic, no global state, and no “gotchas” for teams scaling up.

-> Note 📎: goflash is for teams who want the speed and ergonomics of Fiber, the reliability and compatibility of Gin, and the flexibility to build anything from microservices to large-scale backends—without compromise.
+> Note 📎: GoFlash is for teams who want the speed and ergonomics of Fiber, the reliability and compatibility of Gin, and the flexibility to build anything from microservices to large-scale backends—without compromise.

 ---